rowland-208/python-package-template/README.md

 -- etc/
-  -- contains code and data needed for readme, website, etc., not needed for the package -- contains helper scripts for building data that goes in the package, e.g., downloading images or data -- src/packagename/
+  -- contains code and data needed for readme, website, etc., not needed for the package -- contains helper scripts for building data that goes in the package, e.g., downloading images or data -- bin/
+  -- scripts to install in the users PATH
+-- src/packagename/
   -- contains the package code
   -- data/